MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 ## Overview

-This documentation demonstrates how to incorporate Facebook authentication into a Unity project that stores high score and game telemetry data in Azure Easy Tables.
+This article demonstrates how to incorporate Facebook authentication into a Unity project that stores high score and game telemetry data in Azure Easy Tables.

 The approach uses the [Facebook Unity SDK](https://developers.facebook.com/docs/unity/) to allow users to log in to Facebook.
 It then uses [UnityWebRequest](https://docs.unity3d.com/Manual/UnityWebRequest.html) to send HTTP requests to an [Azure function app](https://azure.microsoft.com/en-us/services/functions/) that handles authentication and data insertion and retrieval.